ogghead/spin-trigger-kinesis/README.md

 Your handler can an error, but should otherwise not return anything.

+**Note:** The trigger currently processes records using ShardIteratorType::Latest.
+This means that only records published after the app is running will be read.

 **Note:** The trigger continues to poll shards while a handler is running.
 This means that records are not necessarily processed sequentially.